mikedane/giraffeacademy.com/content/web-development/php/22-building-a-better-calculator.md

 ---
 date: 2017-11-15T17:52:38-05:00
 title: "Building A Better Calculator"
-seo_title: "Building A Better Calculator | PHP | Giraffe Academy"
+seo_title: "Building A Better Calculator | PHP | Mike Dane"
 subheader:
      greeting: PHP - Programming Language
      description: This course covers the basics of programming in PHP.
 Work your way through the videos and we'll teach you everything you need to know to start your programming journey!